Jain art: Architecture

-Modern and medieval Jains built many Jain temples, especially in western India.
-In particular the complex of five Dilwara Temples of the 11th to 13th centuries at Mount Abu in Rajasthan is a much-visited attraction.
-The Jain pilgrimage in Shatrunjay hills near Patilana, Gujarat is called "The city of Temples".
-Both of these complexes use the style of Solanki or Māru-Gurjara architecture, which developed in west India in the 10th century in both Hindu and Jain temples, but became especially popular with Jain patrons, who kept it in use and spread it to some other parts of India.
-It continues to be used in Jain temples, now across the world, and has recently revived in popularity for Hindu temples.
+During the medieval and modern periods, Jains constructed numerous Jain temples, particularly in western India.
+Among the most celebrated are the group of five Dilwara Temples built between the 11th and 13th centuries at Mount Abu in Rajasthan, and the Jain temple at Ranakpur, regarded as one of the finest examples of Jain architecture.
+The Jain pilgrimage centre on the Shatrunjaya hills near Palitana, Gujarat, is often referred to as the "City of Temples".
+Both the Dilwara and Shatrunjaya complexes exemplify the Māru-Gurjara (or Solanki) style, which developed in western India during the 10th century and was employed in both Hindu and Jain temples.
+The style became especially associated with Jain patronage, who continued its use long after it had declined elsewhere and helped spread it to other parts of India.
+It remains the preferred architectural style for Jain temples worldwide and has recently experienced a revival in Hindu temple architecture.

-A Jain temple or Derasar is the place of worship for Jains, the followers of Jainism.
-Jain architecture is essentially restricted to temples and monasteries, and secular Jain buildings generally reflect the prevailing style of the place and time they were built.
-Derasar is a word used for a Jain temple in Gujarat and southern Rajasthan.
-Basadi is a Jain shrine or temple in Karnataka.
-The word is generally used in South India.
-Its historical use in North India is preserved in the names of the Vimala Vasahi and Luna Vasahi temples of Mount Abu.
-The Sanskrit word is vasati, it implies an institution including residences of scholars attached to the shrine.
+A Jain temple, also known as a derasar, is a place of worship for Jains, the followers of Jainism.
+Jain architecture is largely confined to temples and monasteries, while secular Jain buildings generally reflect the architectural traditions of the region and period in which they were constructed.
+Derasar is the term commonly used for a Jain temple in Gujarat and southern Rajasthan.
+Basadi denotes a Jain shrine or temple in Karnataka and is the term generally used in South India.
+Its historical use in North India survives in the names of the Vimala Vasahi and Luna Vasahi temples at Mount Abu.
+The Sanskrit word vasati refers to an institution that includes residences for scholars attached to a shrine.